Skip to content

 A history of innovation and territory

-Conceived in 2007 as the Collège Interdisciplinaire Méditerranéen du Développement Durable (CIMEDD), the IMREDD took shape in 2012 within the Université Nice Sophia Antipolis (now the Université Côte d'Azur).
+Conceived in 2007 as the Interdisciplinary Mediterranean College for Sustainable Development, IMREDD took shape in 2012 within Université Nice Sophia Antipolis (now Université Côte d'Azur).

-Backed by the support of local players, in 2020 it will become an Institute for Innovation and Partnerships (2IP), a fully-fledged component of Université Côte d'Azur.
-Initially housed on the premises of Métropole Nice Côte d'Azur in the heart of the Méridia district, IMREDD will inaugurate its own building in October 2020, financed under the State-Region Plan with the support of the South Region, the Alpes-Maritimes Department and Métropole Nice Côte d'Azur.
+With the support of local stakeholders, in 2020 it became an Institute of Innovation and Partnerships (2IP), a fully-fledged component of Université Côte d'Azur.
+Initially housed on the premises of Métropole Nice Côte d'Azur in the heart of the Méridia district, IMREDD opened its own building in October 2020, financed under the State-Region Plan with the support of the Région Sud, the Alpes-Maritimes Department and Métropole Nice Côte d'Azur.

 Collaborative research & innovation

-The IMREDD develops its activities within the framework of collaborative research contracts (academic or partnership chairs, consortiums, projects) and services (catalogue services, customised services, technological animation and demonstration).
-It promotes technology transfer and innovation rooted in the regions, with national and international reach.
+IMREDD develops its activities within the framework of collaborative research contracts (academic or partnership chairs, consortiums, projects) and services (catalogue services, customised services, technological animation and demonstration).
+It promotes technology transfer and innovation rooted in the territories, with national and international reach.

 IMREDD-Cérémonie2023-106